pyControl/docs/docs/user-guide/graphical-user-interface.md

 The **Data file** control box is used to select the directory where data files will be stored and to specify the ID of the subject.
 The filename is given by the subject ID and session start date and time.

 The **Task** control box is used to select and upload a task and configure task variables.
 The tasks available in the drop down menu are those in the folder *pyControl/tasks*.
-The tasks folder can be changed by editing the file *pyControl/config/paths.py*.
+The tasks folder can be changed using the *Settings* menu.
+Tasks can be organised into subfolders within the *tasks* folder, creating a nested list in the GUI drop down menu.
+This can be useful if you have a lot of tasks, e.g. to organise them by user.
 The *upload* button transfers the task file to the pyboard and sets up the task state machine.
 Once a task is uploaded the button changes to *reset*.
 Resetting the task returns it to its initial state as defined in the task definition file.

 The *Variables* button opens a dialog for setting or getting the value of task variables.
 It can be used either before a run starts or while a task is running.
 Variables must be defined in the task definition file using the `v.my_variable` syntax (see [programming tasks](programming-tasks.md#variables)).
 Variables can be set to numbers, or to Python objects including strings, lists and dictionaries.
 The constants `ms`, `second`, `minute` and `hour` can be used, e.g. a variable can be set to `30*minute`.
 You can make task variables invisible to the GUI by ending their name in three underscores (e.g. `v.my_private_variable___`).
 Such 'private' variables work as normal in the task file but do not show up in the GUI.
 This can be useful if you have a lot of task variables, making it hard to find the ones you need to change in the GUI.

 # Experiments tab

 The experiments tab is used to configure, save, load and run experiments on one or more hardware setups at the same time.
-An experiment is a set of hardware setups each with a corresponding subject, run on a given task, potentially with variables set to non-default values for some or all subjects.
+An experiment is a set of subjects, each with a corresponding hardware setup, run on the same task, potentially with variables set to non-default values for some or all subjects.
+When you run an experiment you can run all the subjects or select only a subset to run, and can start and stop different subjects at different times.

 ## Configuring experiments